-- An otological (ear) examination by a physician or surgeon. - An audiological (hearing) examination and evaluation by a certified or licensed audiologist, including a follow-up consultation. - A hearing aid (monaural or binaural) prescribed as a result of the examination.
-This includes ear mold(s), hearing aid instruments, initial batteries, cords, and other necessary supplementary equipment as well as warranty, and follow-up consultation within 30 days following delivery of the hearing aid. - Repairs, servicing, or alteration of hearing aid equipment.
+- An otological (ear) examination by a physician or surgeon. - An audiological (hearing) examination and evaluation by a certified or licensed audiologist, including a follow-up consultation. - Evaluation and management services by a certified or licensed audiologist. - A hearing aid (monaural or binaural) prescribed as a resultof the examination.
+This includes ear mold(s), hearing aid instruments, initial batteries, cords, and other necessary supplementary equipment as well as warranty, and follow-up consultation within 30 days following delivery of the hearing aid. - · Repairs, servicing, or alteration of hearing aid equipment.

-You must provide the claims administrator with written certification from the examining physician.
+You must provide the claims administrator with written

+Commented [DRB72]: To address audio evaluation and management benefit clarification. http://doa.alaska.gov/drb/pdf/ghlb/akcare/benefitClarificat ion/ben 20180101 retireeAudiologistEvaluationManageme nt.pdf certification from the examining physician.
 This certification should document your hearing loss that will be lessened by the use of a hearing aid.

+6.6.7.3.
 AUDIO SERVICES NOT COVERED